Last Updated on March 10, 2023

 - Boost job satisfaction

 5 Examples of Kiosk Mode for Android

 For example, many educational organizations like K12 schools and higher education are using Kiosk Browser to only allow students to access school-related websites in class.
-This way, students are able to engage better and teachers don’t’ have to keep worrying that students may stumble upon inappropriate content and affect their learning process.
-In addition, teachers can block certain apps on the devices so students can’t download gaming apps from Google Play Store while using the tablets.
+This way, students are able to engage better and teachers do not have to keep worrying that students may stumble upon inappropriate content and affect their learning process.
+In addition, teachers can block certain apps on the devices so students cannot download gaming apps from Google Play Store while using the tablets.

 If your business is using digital signage kiosks to get closer to customers, reinforcing unified brand awareness through digital displays across cities or even countries can help greatly.
 Furthermore, many businesses are using digital signage kiosks to showcase the latest product or sales campaigns.
 By customizing the Android lock screen display, businesses can showcase their logo during screen timeout session.

 Retail is perhaps one of the industries that heavily relies on kiosks services.
 From restaurants, supermarkets to shopping malls, businesses are implementing self-service interactive kiosks and mobile kiosks to streamline daily operations and improve customer experience.
 Restaurants use Kiosk Mode to lock Android apps and turn their tablets into a single app for food ordering.
 Shopping malls configure kiosk browser to whitelist websites and create more immersive shopping experience in store.
 By enforcing Kiosk Mode in Android devices, customers will not be able to access apps freely and tamper the device’s settings.